HOMEOWNERSHIP

 Our program is for first-time homeowners, anyone who has not owned a house in three years, or ever.
 If you own land in Madison or Clark County, we might be able to construct a home on it, but our construction department will need to evaluate it.
 But, more importantly, you will need to apply and be approved for our home ownership program in the exact same manner as all other applicants.
 Only after you’ve met our home ownership program criteria will we look at this possibility.

+Habitat acquires land either through purchase or donation, so we have limited areas where we build.
 Applicants who want to be part of our program will need to be open about the location of their future homes and willing to live where we are currently building.
 Applicants will need to choose a location based on the current/upcoming construction sites at the time they apply.
 We do not accept applicants requesting specific locations.

+Typically, families close on and move into their homes about 18 months after their initial application is submitted.
 However, because our program relies on sponsors to fund houses and community volunteers to help construct them, this time frame is variable.

-On the other hand, this time frame allows applicants to plan for their move, complete the sweat equity hours required by our program (a minimum of 350), and participate fully in the construction of their own homes
+On the other hand, this time frame allows applicants to plan for their move, complete the sweat equity hours required by our program (a minimum of 350), and participate fully in the construction of their own homes.

 NOTICE: The federal Equal Credit Opportunity Act prohibits creditors from discriminating against credit applicants on the basis of race, color, religion, national origin, sex, marital status, age (provided the applicant has the capacity to enter into a binding contract); because all or part of the applicant’s income derives from any public assistance program; or because the applicant has in good faith exercised any right under the Consumer Credit Protection Act.
 The federal agency that administers compliance with this law concerning this creditor is the Federal Trade Commission, Washington, D.C.
 20580.